 Prince Albert has long been called the Jewel of the Karoo, and the title is not an exaggeration.
-This small town at the foot of the Swartberg Mountains has reinvented itself as one of South Africa’s most compelling food, art and nature destinations — a place where farm-to-table dining, world-class mountain passes and night skies free of light pollution converge in a single, unhurried weekend.
-Here is what to do when you get there.
+This small town at the foot of the Swartberg Mountains has reinvented itself as one of South Africa’s most compelling food, art and nature destinations, a place where farm-to-table dining, world-class mountain passes and night skies free of light pollution converge in a single, unhurried weekend.
+Here is what to do when you get there, organised by visitor type and by the time of day each activity makes most sense.

 Drive the Swartberg Pass: A National Monument on Gravel

 No visit to Prince Albert is complete without driving the Swartberg Pass.
-Built by master road engineer Thomas Bain between 1881 and 1888, this gravel pass climbs to over 1 500 metres through some of the most dramatic mountain scenery in southern Africa.
+Built by master road engineer Thomas Bain between 1881 and 1888, this gravel pass climbs to over 1,500 metres through some of the most dramatic mountain scenery in southern Africa.
 It was declared a National Monument and forms part of the Cape Floral Region UNESCO World Heritage Site buffer zone.

 The pass connects Prince Albert to Oudtshoorn on the other side of the mountains.
-The 27-kilometre route takes roughly 90 minutes in a standard vehicle — no 4×4 is required, though a steady nerve on the hairpin bends helps.
+The 27-kilometre route takes roughly 90 minutes in a standard vehicle, no 4×4 is required, though a steady nerve on the hairpin bends helps.
 The views from the top, looking back over the Karoo basin, are extraordinary.

 For those who prefer a shorter drive, the road to the pass entrance follows the Swart River valley and offers its own rewards: olive farms, small holdings and mountain vistas at every turn.
+For the full route and timing, see our Swartberg Pass guide.

 Taste Karoo Olive Oil at O for Olive